05nelsonm/kmp-tor-resource/README.md

   ```

 - If running unit tests for Android (not device/emulator), add the following dependency which
-  will provide the desktop compilations and use them instead of the `android` compilations.
+  will provide the desktop compilations and use them in lieu of the `android` compilations.
   ```kotlin
   // build.gradle.kts
   dependencies {